 In a sentence bargaining plea, the prosecutor agrees to push for a lighter punishment for the defendant.
 For example, they can suggest shorter incarceration or even avoid jail time entirely.
 However, this isn’t a guarantee as the judge can still overturn the decision and levy a lighter or heavier sentence at their discretion.

 In a charge bargaining plea, the defendant agrees to plead guilty to a less severe charge to get a lighter sentence.
-For instance, a murder suspect might plead guilty for manslaughter instead, which carries a lesser sentence because it isn’t premeditated.
+For instance, a murder suspect might plead guilty to manslaughter instead, which carries a lesser sentence because it isn’t premeditated.

 Fact bargaining entails the prosecution withholding or changing key facts that would typically carry a more substantial sentence for the defendant.
 In drug trafficking cases, for example, the prosecution can choose to lessen the amount of drugs involved so that the punishment would be much less.